openeuropa/documentation/docs/automated-testing.md

 * Pull requests without sufficient test coverage will not be accepted.
 * As a general rule any non-trivial code should be covered with tests.
-Trivial code that does not contain any business logic (such as getters and setters, object constructors, factory methods, ...) do not require tests.
+Trivial code that does not contain any business logic (such as getters and setters, object constructors, factory methods, ...) does not require tests.
 However, any code that is non-trivial (e.g. containing switches, loops, arithmetic operations or any other business logic) should be fully covered by tests.
 * Whether or not a piece of code is missing necessary coverage is at the discretion of the QA engineers.
 Any request for additional test coverage